kcang2/CS149/asst1/README.md

 1. Run `mandelbrot_ispc` with the parameter `--tasks`.
 What speedup do you observe on view 1?
 What is the speedup over the version of `mandelbrot_ispc` that does not partition that computation into tasks?
+  __5x for ispc, 10x for ispc_task. ispc_task is 2x faster compared to ispc without task partitioning.__
 2. There is a simple way to improve the performance of `mandelbrot_ispc --tasks` by changing the number of tasks the code creates.
 By only changing code in the function `mandelbrot_ispc_withtasks()`, you should be able to achieve performance that exceeds the sequential version of the code by over 40 times!
   How did you determine how many tasks to create?
 Why does the number you chose work best?
+__Could only achieve 3X.XX times speedup.
+The number of tasks should be perfectly divisible by vector-width (8 in this case), else the output is wrong.
+The more the tasks created the better, but it should not exceed the number of rows in the image.__
 3.  _Extra Credit: (2 points)_ What are differences between the pthread
   abstraction (used in Program 1) and the ISPC task abstraction?
 There are some obvious differences in semantics between the (create/join